 Our current Senior Partner, William Riley, joined the partnership at Leathes Prior in 1980.

-The firm decides put together a service to help our clients tackle the problem of late payers.
+The firm decides to put together a service to help our clients tackle the problem of late payers.
 The service is still in action today, helping clients recover individual and corporate debts on a daily basis.

 Having come to England eight years previous, the trainee said that her achievement helped "break the stereotype of Filipino women".